 Too many cooks spoil the stew, but what about conductors?
 Conductors normally stand alone, charged to be the single decision maker for the innumerable artistic adjustments in a concert that shape an entire orchestra.
 For the Los Angeles Philharmonic’s Centennial Gala Concert there will be three podiums, three batons, and three conductors on stage directed the orchestra at the same time.

-Icelandic composer Daníel Bjarnason is the mind behind the new work that will feature three LA Phil Music Directors past and present: Zubin Mehta, Esa-Pekka Salonen, and Gustavo Dudamel.
+Icelandic composer Daníel Bjarnason is the mind behind the work that features three LA Phil Music Directors past and present: Zubin Mehta, Esa-Pekka Salonen, and Gustavo Dudamel.
 From Space I saw Earth is the third work by Bjarnason inspired by the Apollo 11 moon landing and space race.
 In it, Bjarnason contemplates a moment both American astronauts and Soviet cosmonauts have spoken of when they look down on the earth from above and are forever changed by its beauty and seeming fragility.
 In his program note, he quotes Yuri Gagarin who said, “Circling the Earth in my orbital spaceship, I marveled at the beauty of our planet. people of the world, let us safeguard and enhance this beauty – not destroy it!”

 Ahead of rehearsals, Bjarnason talked about the unique challenges of writing a work to be shared by three conductors.

 The basic idea is that this is really one piece of music which is running on parallel timelines that are constantly diverting, coming together and diverting again.

 What were your first thoughts about the idea of writing a piece of music for three conductors?

 I think my first thought was “how incredibly exciting!” - immediately followed by a second thought which was “what have I gotten myself into?!?”.

 How did you choose to build the piece to make use of the three music directors?